 Equity Land - The Roller Coaster Ride

-Equity land is a place where your equity, aka money, is 100% on the line every day.
-Talking to founders, we say, "get in the pool" or get "wet" to indicate that you have to take risks and be fully committed to accelerating your endeavor to a point at which you are in Equity Land.
+Equity land is where your equity, or time and money, are 100% on the line every day.
+Talking to founders, I use analogies like, "get in the pool" or get "wet" to indicate that you have to take risks and be fully committed to accelerating your endeavor to a point at which you are in Equity Land.
 You can't experience Equity Land if your chips are not on the table.
-This is not a "side gig" you think about when you have time.
-Then you slide an unhealthy portion of your life's saving onto the table, thinking of poker here, it has a way of focusing the mind.
+Equity Land is not a "side gig" you think about when you have time.
+When you slide an unhealthy portion of your life's saving onto the table, thinking of poker here, it has a way of focusing the mind.
 It also has a way of turning the volume up on the stress associated with work and life.

-Soon, you are out of it; things are better and your back on the upward swing.
+Soon, you are out of it, things are better and your back on the upward swing.
 You think, "that was rough."
-Roller coaster rides are fun at Disney Land because you know you get to get off after one trip around.
+Roller coaster rides are fun at Disney Land because you know you can get off after one trip around.
 Their novelty would quickly wear off if you learned that the ride was broken, and you were unable to get off.